juxhouse/bela-resources/updaters/reference/upload-example.md

 # Uploading Diagrams as Code

-Run the following command in your CICD pipeline to allow any project to have a `.bela/diagram-as-code.ecd` file with "hard coded" diagram elements. [(ECD Format)](reference/ECD-File)
+Run the following command in your CICD pipeline to allow any project to have a `.bela/diagram-as-code.ecd` file with "hard coded" diagram elements.

 ```
 if [ -f .bela/diagram-as-code.ecd ]; then